s0urav6529/softcopy-note/README.md

     const hashedPassword = await bcrypt.hash(password, 10);

-Compare password of the user
+Compare input password of the user with the hashed password of the database

     if (await bcrypt.compare(password, user.password)) {/...}